ocxtal/minialign/README.md

 | D.melanogaster x20 simulated read to ref.    |        654s |           - |      31924s |
 | Human (hg39) x20 simulated read to ref.      |           - |           - |           - |

 Notes: PBSIM (PacBio long-read simulator) was used to generate read sets.
-Parameter sets (len-mean, len-SD, acc-mean, acc-SD) were set to (20k, 2k, 0.88, 0.07) in both samples.
-Minialign was run with default parameters except `-t4`, and BWA-MEM was run with `-t4 -A1 -B2 -O2 -E1 -L0`.
-Index construction time (minialign and BWA-MEM) and format conversion time (DALIGNER: fasta -> DB, las -> sam) are excluded from results.
+Parameters (len-mean, len-SD, acc-mean, acc-SD) were fixed at (20k, 2k, 0.88, 0.07) in all the species.
+Minialign and DALIGNER were run with default parameters except `-t4` and `-T4` respectively, and BWA-MEM was run with `-t4 -A1 -B2 -O2 -E1 -L0`.
+Index construction (minialign and BWA-MEM) and format conversion time (DALIGNER: fasta -> DB, las -> sam) are excluded from measurements.

 ### Read-lendth vs. sensitivity trend

-Notes: Sensitivity is defined as: number of reads whose original location is correctly detected / total reads.
-Reads are generated from hg39 using PBSIM with the same parameters as the speed benchmarks.
+Notes: Sensitivity is defined as: number of reads whose original location is correctly detected over total number of reads.
+Reads are generated from hg39 using PBSIM with the same parameters as the speed benchmark.
 ALT/random contigs were excluded from reference sequences in read generation and included in mapping.

 ### Speed vs. sensitivity trend